Enter Password

 Learnings

-This project taught me how much people value having control over their interface, especially when they're in exploration mode.
-What surprised me was learning that sometimes the best solution isn't picking one approach—it's giving users the power to choose what works for them in the moment.
+This project showed me how much people want control over their interface, especially when exploring.
+The biggest surprise?
+Sometimes the best design isn't choosing one approach—it's letting users pick what works for their specific situation.

 Shoutouts